 What types of online lecture materials are available?

-Online presentation materials are available every week in online and hybrid courses.
-They include a mixture of original content created by PCOM professors as well as premium educational content selected from websites such as the MIT Open Courseware and the Khan Academy as well as companies like McGraw-Hill and Pearson.
+Online presentation materials are available every week in asynchronous online and hybrid courses.
+They may include a mixture of original content created by PCOM professors as well as premium educational content selected from websites such as the MIT Open Courseware and the Khan Academy as well as companies like McGraw-Hill and Pearson.
 It is important to understand that the primary teacher-student interaction in our fully online classes is no longer presentation of content but rather engagement with students on that content.
 Since our fully online teachers no longer lecture in the classroom, they are expected to spend the same amount of time (typically three hours) per week engaging with students in the forums.

 The primary forms of original content created for Pacific College eLearning courses are recorded lectures and video demonstrations.

 Lectures are typically presented as “slides” with audio narration.
 The lectures are typically designed to complement other required sources of information, such as textbooks, CDs, DVDs, and publisher websites.
 They are usually brief presentations focusing on key points that are designed to give the student an overview of the week’s topic and available resources.
 It is important to understand that just watching the online lectures is usually not sufficient to be able to successfully complete all the assignments in the class.
 Lectures are not comprehensive and are designed to complement other materials, such as textbook readings.
 The courses have been designed to require the same time commitment as campus classes.
-However, the nature of that committment is different.
+However, the nature of that commitment is different.
 In fully online classes, the bulk of the interaction with the professor takes place in the discussion forums.

 If a course involves the learning of massage or other techniques, comprehensive video demonstrations are sometimes provided.
 An expert PCOM professor is the “star” of all the video demos.
 Demonstrations of techniques are still given during class meetings.
 However, students are expected to view the online demos before class and will have the material available to reference for their practice sessions between class meetings.